winitzki/scall/tutorial/programming_dhall.md

 ### Free monad

 We already saw the code for the free monad (`FreeMonad`).
-Now we will reformulate it as a free $FM$-typeclass constructor.
+Now we will reformulate it as a free FM-typeclass constructor.

 The first step is to formulate the monad's methods as a single value of type `∀(a : Type) → P M a → M a`.
 Instead of using `pure` and `bind`, it is easier to use `pure` and `join` as the monad's methods.